 INTRODUCTION TO BELGRADE

-But first things first!
 I am from Belgrade, I was born and lived there until I was nearly 25.
-Then I moved to London in 1990, right after I had graduated at the University of Economics.
+I moved to London in 1990, right after I had graduated at the University of Economics.
 Belgrade was a very cosmopolitan place in the 80s.
-That was a decade when I became old enough to take the maximum advantage of life in the big city.
-I used to go to the theatre and to concerts and generally I had a busy social life.
+It was a decade when I became old enough to take the maximum advantage of my life in a big city.
+I used to go to the theatre and concerts and I generally had a busy social life.
 Additionally, I frequented iconic night clubs and mixed with some very sophisticated people.
 I lived in the city and with the city and I knew its every corner.

-But at the same time I am not an expert in a sense that the city’s dynamics have certainly changed.
-Thus for example, every time when I go back I discover new trendy bars and chic restaurants that usually only the locals know about.
+But at the same time, I’m not an expert in a sense that the city’s dynamics have certainly changed.
+For example, every time when I go back, I discover new trendy bars and restaurants that usually only the locals know about.

-HISTORY OF BELGRADE
+SHORT HISTORY OF BELGRADE

 Almost nothing remains from the Ottoman period.
-Perhaps, the Belgrade Fortress is the most prominent site from that era, although the fortress was already there at the time when the Ottoman army conquered it in 1521.
-At the time of independence, Belgrade was a provincial Ottoman city, adorned with mosques and without any contemporary European style buildings.
+Perhaps, the Belgrade Fortress is the most prominent site from that era, although it was already there at the time when the Ottoman army conquered it in 1521.
+At the time of independence, Belgrade was a provincial Ottoman city, adorned with mosques and without any European style buildings.

 The city as we see it now started to develop in the 2nd half of the 19th century.
 The oldest building in Belgrade is a nondescript construction from 1727 in Dorćol.